ggkiok/WebPetApp/README.md

 returns PetWalker By id in json fromat STATUS:200 OK

 // PUT api/PetWalker/{petwalkerid}
-UPDATE PetWalker with given id (You must give in json format all info of PetWalker to update (Id,FirstName,LastName,Email,PhoneNumber) and returns STATUS:204 NoContent i.e
+UPDATE PetWalker with given id (You must give in json format (and with header Content-Type:application/json) all info of PetWalker to update (Id,FirstName,LastName,Email,PhoneNumber) and returns STATUS:204 NoContent i.e
 {
   "Id": 19,
   "FirstName": "Panagiota",